 Watch yourself.
-Look how you behave when something bad happens.
+Look how you behave when something terrible happens.

 If you justify other people and try to find your faults instead of others, you are on your way to becoming wiser.

-Remember, wisdom is all about knowing yourself and your relationship with others with the focus on improving yourself as well as others.
+Remember, wisdom is all about knowing yourself and your relationship with others with the focus on improving yourself and others.
 And not just blaming the world.

 The moment you say that it’s not your fault, you limit the opportunities for growth and self-improvement.

-Also, you don't have to unnecessarily accuse yourself of things that you haven't done.
+Also, you don’t have to accuse yourself of things that you haven’t done unnecessarily.

 Quote #6: “Man of passion strive mightily to achieve little things – things which speedily perish, and, in the place where they were, leave nothing to be remembered.”

 According to Wikipedia, passion is a strong or compelling desire for someone or something.